 Many professional authors and amateur writers use pen names.
-It can be difficult to come up with a good one, but between using the street name formula, by googling a name generator, by making it up, or by using a combination of all three, you'll have a unique, genre-specific and professional pen name in no time!
+It can be difficult to come up with a good one, but between using the street name formula, Googling a name generator, making it up, or using a combination of all three, you'll have a unique, genre-specific and professional pen name in no time!

 © 2018 K S Lane